mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 > Note: the client always uses a new connection when contacting server, both with
 > WEBSOCKET_XHR and with LONG_POLLING, therefore requests from the client are
-> not affected by broken TCP pipes.
+> usually not affected by broken TCP pipes.
+Not the case for WEBSOCKET which uses
+> the websocket pipe for client-to-server requests as well.

 ### Heartbeats/KeepAlive